Exafunction/codeium.vim/README.md

 _Free, ultrafast Copilot alternative for Vim and Neovim_

 Codeium autocompletes your code with AI in all major IDEs.
-This repository contains the implementation of the Codeium plugin for Vim and Neovim.
+We [launched](https://www.codeium.com/blog/codeium-copilot-alternative-in-vim) this implementation of the Codeium plugin for Vim and Neovim to bring this modern coding superpower to more developers.
 Check out our [playground](https://www.codeium.com/playground) if you want to quickly try out Codeium online.

 Contributions are welcome!
 Feel free to submit pull requests and issues related to the plugin.